 Let N-iX help you bring innovation to logistics

-- N-iX is one of the largest Ukrainian companies with a strong portfolio of manufacturing, logistics, and supply chain projects.
+- N-iX is a global software development vendor with a strong portfolio of manufacturing, logistics, and supply chain projects.
 Our expertise includes custom software development, Big Data engineering, BI, Data Science, AI/Machine Learning solutions, and more.

 - N-iX complies with international regulations and security norms, including ISO 27001:2013, PCI DSS, ISO 9001:2015, GDPR, and HIPAA, so your sensitive data will always be safe.

 - The company has been listed among the top software development providers by Clutch, in the Global Outsourcing 100 by IAOP for 4 consecutive years, recognized by GSA UK 2019 Awards, included in top software development companies by GoodFirms.co, and others.

 - N-iX has been named No. 72 on the 2020 CRN Fast Growth 150 List for the substantial growth and performance over the previous two years.

 - We have almost 20 years of experience in the IT market and build long-lasting, strategic partnerships with our clients.

 - The digital transformation of logistics: Threat and opportunity. http://reports.weforum.org/digital-transformation/the-digital-transformation-of-logistics-threat-and-opportunity/.

 - Top 10 Logistics Industry Trends & Innovations in 2021 by StartUs Insights. https://www.startus-insights.com/innovators-guide/top-10-logistics-industry-trends-innovations-in-2021/.

 - Logistics Trend Radar.
 Delivering Insight Today.
 Creating Value Tomorrow by DHL. https://www.dhl.com/global-en/home/insights-and-innovation/insights/logistics-trend-radar.html.